Elementary coordinatization of finitely generated nilpotent groups

-\begin{lem} Let $A$ be a commutative associative ring with unit, $char(A)=0$ and $r(A)=n\neq 0$ for some natural number $n$. there exists a formula $R_n(x)$ defining the subring $\mathbb{Z}\cdot 1$ in any integral domain $B\equiv A$ with $char(B)=0$ and the rank $r(B)\leq n$.\end{lem} \begin{proof} We just need to note that the field of fractions $F$ of $A$ is an extension of rationals $\Q$ with dimension $n$ over $\Q$.
+\begin{lem} Consider the class $\mathcal{I}_n$ introduced in Corollary~\ref{10b}.
+Then there exists a formula $R_n(x)$ defining the subring $\mathbb{Z}\cdot 1_A$ in any member $A$ of $\mathcal{I}_n$. \end{lem} \begin{proof} We need to note that the field of fractions $F$ of $A$ is an extension of field of rationals $\Q$ with dimension $n$ over $\Q$.
 So $F$ is a field of algebraic numbers of finite degree over $\Q$.
 Now by Theorem on page 956 of \cite{julia} the ring of integers $\Z$ is definable in $F$ by a formula $\Phi_{\Z(F)}(x)$.
 An inspection of the proof shows that the formula defines $\Z$ in any algebraic extension $K$ of $\Q$ with $[K:\Q]\leq [F:\Q]=r(A)=n$.
 Moreover $F$ is uniformly interpretable in $A$.
 Though elementary, let us elaborate on this claim here a bit.
 Recall that $F$ is realized as $X/\sim$ where